neel-xyt/termux-desktop/README.md

 </details>

- Downloa the [tarmux](https://github.com/termux/termux-app/releases/tag/v0.118.0) app of your ABI variant.
+• Downloa the [tarmux](https://github.com/termux/termux-app/releases/tag/v0.118.0) app of your ABI variant.

- Download the [tarmux x11](https://github.com/termux/termux-x11/releases) app of your ABI variant.this is type of VNC.
+• Download the [tarmux x11](https://github.com/termux/termux-x11/releases) app of your ABI variant. this is type of VNC.

  # first